Raphael Pumpelly: Career

-In 1879 Pumpelly introduced the idea that the numerous lakes of the Canadian Shield are the result of the creation of basins due to the stripping of an irregular mantle of weathered rock by glacier erosion.
+In 1879, Pumpelly introduced the idea that the numerous lakes of the Canadian Shield are the result of the creation of basins due to the stripping of an irregular mantle of weathered rock by glacier erosion.
 This idea was subsequently adopted by Alfred Gabriel Nathorst used it to explain the great number of lakes existing in southern Sweden.

 In 1881, he organized the Northern Transcontinental Survey for the Northern Pacific Railroad and published parts of his report in the Tenth Census.
 This survey collected information concerning the topographical and economic features of Dakota, Montana, and Washington territories.
 He had charge of this work until its cessation in 1884, and also edited the reports of the survey.
 He was appointed the Director of the U.S. Geological Survey, New England branch, in 1884.

 Pumpelly spent his summers in Dublin, New Hampshire, near Mount Monadnock, and in 1884 he blazed a trail from his summer house to the summit along a ridge that carries his name.
 The Pumpelly Trail is considered one of the most scenic on the mountain.

 In 1903, he mounted a Carnegie-funded archeological dig with his son at the Anau mounds in Turkmenistan.
 (Not far from the site of Gonur Tepe, famously excavated over 60 years later.)

 He was a member of the New Hampshire Society of the Sons of the Revolution.
 He was president of the Geological Society of America in 1905.

-Pumpelly died at the age of 86 on August 10, 1923, in Newport, Rhode Island.
-He is buried in Berkeley Memorial Cemetery in Middletown, Newport County, Rhode Island.
+Pumpelly died on August 10, 1923, aged 86, in Newport, Rhode Island.